oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

 ## Task 2 : Get inventory of namespace, pods, services, nodes for your cluster

+   In this task we will find out all the pods in each of the Node in the OKE cluster filtered based on the **Namespace**.

 1. In the Fields panel, in the Search Fields textbox, search for the field **Kubernetes Cluster Name**.
 Click on the resultant field **Kubernetes Cluster Name**.
     ![k8s-cluster-name](images/k8s-cluster-name.png)